jordanlewis1/C/Shell/README.md

 behaves well.
 Good code comes through testing; you must run many different tests to make sure things work as desired.
 Don't be gentle -- other users certainly won't be.

-Finally, keep versions of your code.
-More advanced programmers will use a source control system such as git.
-Minimally, when you get a piece of functionality working, make a copy of your .c file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
-By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.